READ TIME – 5 MINUTES

 We all know that feeling when we spot a mistake in something we’ve written.
 But when it comes to your CV, it’s absolutely critical to double-check for errors.
 One tiny slip-up could be the difference between getting your foot in the door for a job interview or being passed over entirely.

-So let’s dive into some of the most common CV mistakes to ensure you’re putting your best foot forward.
+So let’s dive into some of the most common CV mistakes and explore what should a CV look like to ensure you’re putting your best foot forward.
 With these tips, you can be confident that your CV will be top-notch and ready to impress potential employers.

 General CV Errors

 Many individuals tend to make their CVs more complicated than they should be.
 However, creating a professional and straightforward CV is easier than you may think!
 All you need is to include work experience, skills, accomplishments, and education information.
 While it may not seem like a lot, formatting is also crucial.
 But don’t worry, it’s simple once you know how.

 A CV free of grammar and spelling errors is crucial in showcasing your professionalism, attention to detail, and excellent communication skills.
 Recruiters tend to raise their eyebrows at such errors – they see them as a sign of carelessness.
 Did you know that 59% of recruiters reject candidates with poor grammar or spelling errors?
 Thankfully, it’s now easier than ever to check for errors with tools like Grammarly.

 Did you know that 76% of CVs are discarded due to unprofessional email addresses?
 You definitely don’t want to show off poor judgment or lack of professionalism.
 So, when applying for jobs, always try to be as professional as possible and showcase yourself as the perfect worker!
 This might even mean making a new email with just your name to avoid making an unprofessional first impression.